gnivler/HideBackpacks/README.md

 # HideBackpacks
 Mod for Outward PC game

-Just a tiny BepInEx mod using Harmony to toggle the backpack and lantern visibility by hotkey (currently Shift-X)
+Just a tiny BepInEx mod using Harmony to toggle the backpack and lantern visibility by hotkey (configurable in the menu thanks to Stian's code)

 Please make backups of your saves